sCrypt-Inc/scrypt-ts-by-example.github.io/src/pages/multisig/index.md

 ---
 title: Multi-Sig Payment
 version: 0.1.0
-description: Multi-Sig payment in scryptTS
+description: Multi-Sig payment in sCrypt
 ---

 A multi-sig payment contract is used to send funds to a group of Bitcoin addresses.
 It employs the checkMultiSig function, which distinguishes itself from the checkSig function by accepting an array of signature-public key pairs rather than just one pair.
 Each signature must be valid.